hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 ## Connect to Database from local machine

-Follow the instructions given in [AWS documentation](/learning-paths/server-and-cloud/memcached/memcached_mysql_aws#connect-to-database-from-local-machine) to connect to the database from local machine.
+Follow the instructions given in the [AWS documentation](/learning-paths/server-and-cloud/memcached/memcached_mysql_aws#connect-to-database-from-local-machine) to connect to the database from local machine.

 ## Deploy Memcached as a cache for MySQL using Python

-Follow the instructions given in [AWS documentation](/learning-paths/server-and-cloud/memcached/memcached_mysql_aws#deploy-memcached-as-a-cache-for-mysql-using-python) to deploy Memcached as a cache for MySQL using Python.
+Follow the instructions given in the [AWS documentation](/learning-paths/server-and-cloud/memcached/memcached_mysql_aws#deploy-memcached-as-a-cache-for-mysql-using-python) to deploy Memcached as a cache for MySQL using Python.

 You have successfully deployed Memcached as a cache for MySQL on a Google Cloud Arm based Instance.